Calabria itinerary: Ultimate 5-day road trip to Southern Italy

 Off the beaten path, Italy can be difficult to find.
 Calabria is one of those destinations that is magical.
 Calabria is a region of Italy largely undiscovered by foreign tourists.
 What could be more alluring than the toe of the boot with its rugged countryside, the sparkling Tyrrhenian Sea, and ancient cities hanging from sandstone cliffs?
-All without the crush of tourists.
+All without the crush of tourists not to mention there are so many things to do in Calabria it can keep you busy for more than a week.

 A southern Italy itinerary, like the rest of Italy, is sure to touch you right in the heart.
-All over Italy, the lively romantic language, exquisite pasta, and surprising gelato delight visitors.
+There is a long list of the top things to do in Calabria and all over Italy, with its romantic language, exquisite pasta, and surprising gelato delight visitors.
 Welcoming Italian locals, ancient history, and the stunning landscapes, of Sardinia from Verona in the north to Sicilian road trips in the south, draw travellers from every corner of the world.
 This hidden region will make you want to move to Italy.

 Southern Italy is meant to be savoured rent a car, slow yourself down and saunter through this 5-day itinerary in Calabria.